Become a Living Donor

 Become a Financial Donor

 The main thrust of Lynn’s and my intent has been and will continue to be trying to create a curiosity about living kidney donations with the people we meet.
-Sharing what we’ve learned is our main goal, but it’s just a fact of life that donations will help us on our rides.
+Sharing what we’ve learned is our main goal, but it’s just a fact of life that most everything takes money and financial donations will help us get our message out.

-Donations to The Organ Trail help cover the costs of lodging on the rides (although we try to stay with people who volunteer to host us), gas and wear and tear for our support vehicle and bicycle repairs/parts.
+Financial donations to The Organ Trail help cover the costs of lodging on the rides (although we try to stay with people who volunteer to host us), gas and wear and tear for our support vehicle and bicycle repairs/parts.
 In addition funds will be used for our website design and maintenance and to put on events like KidneyShare.
+We are also working on a documentary film of TOT 5.0 and some funds will go towards that as well.

 Any funds The Organ Trail does not use will help the non-profits that we’re partnering with to educate about the safety of living kidney donation, to advocate about the protections available to donors, and to empower those in renal failure with effective strategies of getting their message out to the world.

-Our goal, as is theirs, is to save lives, one person at a time.
+Our goal, as is theirs, to save lives, one person at a time.

-Or contact me by email firstname.lastname@example.org, or text/phone (678) 488-1996 if you prefer regular mail and I can provide a mailing address.
+Or contact me by email firstname.lastname@example.org, or text/phone (678) 488-1996 if you prefer to donate by check and I can provide a mailing address.

 Restoring Hope Transplant House RHTH, in Middleton, WI offers affordable housing to transplant recipient and donor families while their loved one is a patient at UW-Hospital.
 The generosity of people like you help keep its doors open.
 Many recipient families have used up all their savings by the time a live saving transplant can be performed.Give to Restoring Hope